seven-io/sms-counter/README.md

             position: InsertPosition = 'afterend', // where to add the counter span
             selector: string = 'textarea[data-sms77-sms]', // the inputs selector
-            standalone: boolean = false, // stop attaching input listeners }
+            standalone: boolean = false, // stop attaching input listeners
+            stats: boolean = false, // whether to output stats or not }